The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

 ## 3. Buy your first robot

-Let's assume the game was started, (like it was descibed here: [Game Basics](/quickGuide/gameBasics.md))
+Let's assume the game was started, (like it was described here: [Game Basics](/quickGuide/gameBasics.md))

 There is a lot happening at once, but we will focus first on a very **minimal approach**:

-Your Player has to be able to do **TWO** things.
+Your Player must be able to do **TWO** things.
 The first one is, to know that the game has started and the second one is to send your first `command`.

-You could register the player to the Game Service, then to the current game manualy with for eg. Postman.
+You could register the player to the Game Service, then to the current game manually with for e.g., Postman.
 You also could send your first buy command after you started the game yourself with postman for all these actions are REST calls.

-But we will look at a bit more automated aproach.
+But we will look at a bit more automated approach.

 ### listening to an event

 Please get some information on KAFKA Consumer beforehand.
 A first help could be the example of the [generic-player.GameEventConsumerService](https://github.com/The-Microservice-Dungeon/generic-player/blob/main/src/main/java/thkoeln/dungeon/eventconsumer/game/GameEventConsumerService.java)

-Let's asume your player has joined the game and at one point the game starts.
+Let's assume your player has joined the game and at one point the game starts.

 The Game Service will produce an event for the changing game status.